-- 1.1 This application is an outline application for planning permission to erect up to 366 new residential units with connecting access roads, parking and ancillary resources.
+- 1.1 The Planning Committe decided to defer the discussion on this application at the meeting held on 9 November 2015. - 1.2 This application is an outline application for planning permission to erect up to 366 new residential units with connecting access roads, parking and ancillary resources.
 For clarity, this is an outline application with the details of the access only forming a part of the application.
-This means that matters such as appearance, landscaping, layout and scale and the exact numbers (up to a maximum of 366), are all reserved matters and will therefore be the subject of a further application. - 1.2 The site is located within the development boundaries of the city of Bangor that is designated as a sub-regional centre in the Gwynedd Unitary Development Plan (July 2009) with the site specifically designated for residential development.
+This means that matters such as appearance, landscaping, layout and scale and the exact numbers (up to a maximum of 366), are all reserved matters and will therefore be the subject of a further application. - 1.3 The site is located within the development boundaries of the city of Bangor that is designated as a sub-regional centre in the Gwynedd Unitary Development Plan (July 2009) with the site specifically designated for residential development.
 The site measures 14.31 hectares (35.36 acres) with historical use as agricultural grazing land and within one section there is a site that was previously developed by Bangor University as an agricultural research site.
 However, this is now empty.
-The buildings that used to be a part of this site have now been demolished and disposed of. - 1.3 The site is in the Penrhosgarnedd area of the city, and within the Bangor City Council area boundaries.
+The buildings that used to be a part of this site have now been demolished and disposed of. - 1.4 The site is in the Penrhosgarnedd area of the city, and within the Bangor City Council area boundaries.
 The site also directly abuts the boundaries of Pentir Community Council to the south and south-west.
 Its location is relatively hidden from nearby public viewpoints as residential housing is located there.
-Ysbyty Gwynedd and its position on elevated land above Caernarfon Road conceals it to an extent. - 1.4 Penrhos Road is located to the north and north-west of the site with existing residential estates, streets and existing single dwellings located between the site and the road itself.
+Ysbyty Gwynedd and its position on elevated land above Caernarfon Road conceals it to an extent. - 1.5 Penrhos Road is located to the north and north-west of the site with existing residential estates, streets and existing single dwellings located between the site and the road itself.
 These houses, as well as houses on Penrhos Road, vary in appearance, size, finishings and design which means that there is no definite or uniform building form in the local area.
-The south-western boundary of the site directly abuts the vast Ysbyty Gwynedd site whilst the substantial retail units of Caernarfon Road are located to the south and south-east. - 1.5 The proposal was screened in terms of the need for an Environmental Impact Assessment due to the size of the proposed development and it was concluded that an Assessment was not required as the proposal would not cause significant harm to recognised important features. - 1.6 The indicative plans submitted with the application show the likely proposed development.
+The south-western boundary of the site directly abuts the vast Ysbyty Gwynedd site whilst the substantial retail units of Caernarfon Road are located to the south and south-east. - 1.6 The proposal was screened in terms of the need for an Environmental Impact Assessment due to the size of the proposed development and it was concluded that an Assessment was not required as the proposal would not cause significant harm to recognised important features. - 1.7 The indicative plans submitted with the application show the likely proposed development.
 In brief, the proposal would include the following: - Areas of high density, medium density and low density building.

-PLANNING COMMITTEE DATE: 09/11/2015 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT SERVICE MANAGER CAERNARFON
+PLANNING COMMITTEE DATE: 14/12/2015 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT SERVICE MANAGER CAERNARFON

 - Construction of a new vehicular access with two connecting roundabouts.
-The vehicular access to the site would be located off the existing roundabout located between B&Q and Currys on Caernarfon Road. - Construction of a main estate road, with connecting roads. - Creation of formal and informal open spaces, including playing fields - Maintaining and re-defining existing rights of way - Creation of new foot / cycle access links - 1.7 Obviously, due to the outline form of the application, no definite details have been submitted in terms of the type and exact number of units to be developed on the site.
+The vehicular access to the site would be located off the existing roundabout located between B&Q and Currys on Caernarfon Road. - Construction of a main estate road, with connecting roads. - Creation of formal and informal open spaces, including playing fields - Maintaining and re-defining existing rights of way - Creation of new foot / cycle access links - 1.8 Obviously, due to the outline form of the application, no definite details have been submitted in terms of the type and exact number of units to be developed on the site.
 The following has been included as part of the Design and Access Statement submitted with the application: